rahulsharmadev0/web-learning/html-generator/README.md

 \`\`\`

 ### Modules Array
-Each module represents a learning section or project collection:
+Each module is either a project or a projects-collection:

 \`\`\`json
 {